 - Check out this fun ice cream shop in Seminyak

-- Our favourite Mexican restaurant in Seminyak
+- Eat mexican at this family friendly Mexican restaurant in Seminyak

 - Eat at this old-school Bali institution, and grab a selfie on the GIANT WAVE!